HypeCheck

 What the Science Says

-Celery seed powder comes from the dried seeds of the celery plant (Apium graveolens) and has a long history in traditional medicine, particularly in Ayurvedic and folk practices.
-It contains compounds called phthalides and flavonoids, which are thought to support healthy blood pressure and reduce inflammation in joints.
-However, no clinical trials were available in the research data provided, so these effects in humans remain largely unconfirmed beyond traditional use and early laboratory studies.
+Celery seed powder comes from the dried seeds of the celery plant (Apium graveolens) and has a long history in traditional medicine.
+It contains compounds called phthalides and flavonoids, which are thought to support healthy blood pressure and reduce inflammation.
+Most of what we know comes from animal studies and traditional use — there are no well-designed human clinical trials in the available research to confirm these effects.

 What It Doesn't Do